fergonco/fergonco.github.io/_posts/2017-09-20-Traffic prediction based on public transport transit times (IV).md

 ## Transforming gathered data

-In order to show how the data is transformed I will first describe (again if you read the previous posts) how the data is stored in the database.
+In order to show how the data is transformed I will first describe (again, if you have read the previous posts) how the data is stored in the database.
 Then I will show how the data should be so that *GeoServer* is able to consume it.

 ### Database model